Compressed decision problems in hyperbolic groups: Hyperbolic groups

 \begin{remark*} From a computational viewpoint, hyperbolic groups have many nice properties.
-For example, their word problems can be solved in linear time~\cite[Theorem 2.18]{ABCFLMSS91} as can their conjugacy problems~\cite{EpsteinH06}.
+For example, their word problems can be solved in linear time~\cite[Theorem~2.18]{ABCFLMSS91} as can their conjugacy problems~\cite{EpsteinH06}.
 (Here we gloss over the details of the required model of computation.)
-Other positive algorithmic results can be found in~\cite{BuckleyHolt13, CiobanuElder19, DaGui10, DaGui11, Loh2019}. \end{remark*}
+In a more recent and noteworthy achievement, their isomorphism problem has also been solved; see~\cite{DaGui10, DaGui11}.
+Thus all three of Dehn's fundamental problems have been settled positively for hyperbolic groups.